NOTE: This page is no longer being updated!

 This guide contains primary materials on the U.S. military’s policy on sexual orientation, from World War I to 2013.
+This page was created in February 2020 to reorganize the materials for archival purposes, with some new content for context.
+However, information on this Libguide is not being updated.

 In 1993, in response great debate and political controversy, Congress passed and President Clinton signed new legislation holding that “[t]he presence in the armed forces of persons who demonstrate a propensity or intent to engage in homosexual acts would create an unacceptable risk to the high standards of morale, good order and discipline, and unit cohesion which are the essence of military capability.”
 The new policy, colloquially known as "Don't Ask, Don't Tell," established that service members not be asked about, nor allowed to discuss, their sexual orientation.